spikeymikey0196/NeonCube/README.markdown

    3. This notice may not be removed or altered from any source distribution.

-The source has only been compiled for Windows.
+The source has been compiled on Windows 7 and Ubuntu Gnome 14.04.
 It comes with a VS project and a Code::Blocks project.
 I reccomend the C::B project file.

-To compile on Windows, you will need to follow these steps.
+### Compiling on Windows

 1. Download the TDM-GCC compiler.
 On the download page, make sure you select the second option.
 2. Download the version of Code::Blocks without MinGW.